SOCIAL JUSTICE:

 American Catholic Bishops, Economic Justice for All

-New Oxford Annotated Bible: Torah, Luke, and Matthew
+New Oxford Annotated Bible: Torah, Isaiah,

 M. Friedman, Capitalism and Freedom